lyteword/kjv/ephesians/chapter-6.md

 <sup>11</sup> Put on the whole armour of God, that ye may be able to stand against the wiles of the devil.

-<sup>12</sup> For we wrestle not against flesh and blood, but against principalities, against powers, against the rulers of the darkness of this world, against spiritual wickedness in high places.
+<sup>12</sup> For we wrestle not against flesh and blood, but against principalities, against powers, agains t the rulers of the darkness of this world, against spiritual wickedness in high *places*.

 <sup>13</sup> Wherefore take unto you the whole armour of God, that ye may be able to withstand in the evil day, and having done all, to stand.